Recruiter.com Group Inc. (RCRT) Shares Soar Above 1-Year High

-Recruiter.com Group Inc. (NASDAQ: RCRT)’s stock price has soared by 8.06 in relation to previous closing price of 0.20.
-Nevertheless, the company has seen a gain of 1.10% in its stock price over the last five trading days.
+Recruiter.com Group Inc. (NASDAQ: RCRT)’s stock price has increased by 7.95 compared to its previous closing price of 0.20.
+However, the company has seen a 7.95% increase in its stock price over the last five trading sessions.

 Is It Worth Investing in Recruiter.com Group Inc. (NASDAQ: RCRT) Right Now?

-, and the 36-month beta value for RCRT is at -0.57.
-Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”
+Moreover, the 36-month beta value for RCRT is -0.57.
+Analysts have varying opinions on the stock, with 0 analysts rating it as a “buy,” 0 as “overweight,” 1 as “hold,” and 0 as “sell.”

 Sponsored